Last updated: April 2026

 Professional property managers have an established routine for annual rent increases, preventing any unnecessary delays or missed opportunities to boost rental income.

-When the rental price for your property comes up for review, we will complete a market analysis to determine the most accurate market rent for your property and make sure that the rent increase, documentation and tenant communication complies with the RTA.
+When the rental price for your property comes up for review, we complete a market analysis to determine the most accurate market rent for your property and make sure that the rent increase, documentation and tenant communication complies with the RTA.

 How do you feel about attending a Tenancy Tribunal hearing?